soong-construction/dirt-rally-time-recorder/README.md

 - you will barely notice a window opening and closing, and that's it
 - you can delete the script files afterwards, e.g. you might find also find a `1573403766_ElRodeo_SkodaFabiaR5.bat`

-When you import the CSV snapshot file as a spreadsheet, make sure to select UTF-8 encoding.
+When you import the CSV file as a spreadsheet, make sure to select UTF-8 encoding.

 If you encounter an error message talking about sockets, understand that this tool cannot run in parallel, but only in a single instance at the same time.